KU Student Housing Handbook

 Additionally, when staff are interacting in the resident’s space (to perform service requests, health and safety inspections, etc.), the resident must be in control of the animal at all times.

-ESAs and Service Animals in Student Housing facilities must be pre-approved through the Student Access Center before the animal is brought into Student Housing facilities for the first time.
+ESAs and Service Animals in Student Housing facilities must be pre-approved through the Student Access Center before the animal is brought into Housing & Residence Life facilities for the first time.
 Residents will submit requested documentation to the Student Access Center for review.
 A confirmation of verified need and documentation will be sent by the Student Access Center to Student Housing.
-Student Housing will consider the request to determine if the housing facility (a student’s room type) can reasonably accommodate the animal.
+Housing & Residence Life will consider the request to determine if the housing facility (a student’s room type) can reasonably accommodate the animal.

-Lastly, residents approved for an ESA or Service Animal must complete a questionnaire sent to them via email by Student Housing or meet with a Complex Director to discuss the relevant policies and expectations regarding having an animal in the building.
+Lastly, residents approved for an ESA or Service Animal must complete a questionnaire sent to them via email by Housing & Residence Life or meet with a Complex Director/Hall Coordinator to discuss the relevant policies and expectations regarding having an animal in the building.
 The result of the questionnaire and/or conversation is an agreement with the resident acknowledging their responsibilities.
 Neglecting responsibilities included in the agreement may result in conduct action.

 See the “Animals — Service & Emotional Support” section.